izumi-niche/XaneRandomizer/README.md

 ##### Range Mode

 Every character growth will be randomized with a range.
-For example, if the range is set to 30, each stat will be increased by a random number from -30 to 30, so if it rolls a 15 and your stat is 20: 20 + 15 = 35%.
+For example, if the range is set to 30, each growth will be increased by a random number from -30 to 30, so if it rolls a 15 and your growth is 20: 20 + 15 = 35%.

 The range can be changed, for default it is 30.

+### Global Enemy Options

+As the name says, this option will effect ALL enemies, bosses or generic.

+##### Increase enemy bases

+Increase enemy bases by a X ammount.
+Default is 3.

+##### Increae enemy growths

+Increase enemy growths by a X ammount.
+Default is 15.

+### Generic/Boss options

+Applies for both the Generic Options and Boss Options, since they do the same thing but for different enemies.

+#### Randomize classes

+Randomize classes for generic/boss units.

+#### Increase level

+Level will be increased by X for generic/boss units.
+Increasing the level will also increase their stats.

+### Support Options

+Randomize supports between playable characters.

+Options are pretty much self-explanatory.

+Minimum characters supported by one character: Default is 0

+Maximum characters supported by one character: Default is 3

+Minimum bonus: Default is 5

+Maximum bonus: Default is 20

+### Other options

+#### Randomoize Astral Shard bonuses

+Randomize the growths that the Astral Shards gives when in inventory.

+#### Full Mode

+The growths are totally random and each growth is a random number varrying from -100 and 100.
+Pretty much garanted to make things totally busted or totally crap.

+#### 'Balanced' Mode

+The growths will be randomized trying to be more 'balanced'.
+Not guarranted to be a totally balanced experience, since there still a bit of 'random' on it.